CESARKODIAK/commands/DOSSIER.md

 We can also create syntax highlighting to distinguish the structural Keywords are patterns from free "subject predicate object method calls" like: (computer) purge trash!
 A Textmate bundle is in the works.
 There is a lot we can learn and from AppleScript here.
+UPDATE: A Textmate bundle is ready!

 ★ Experience and Experiments ★
 ------------------------------
-Update: We migrated our ANTLR experiment to a very nice domain specific language in Ruby: https://github.com/pannous/natural-english-script/blob/master/lib/english-script/english-parser.rb
+Update: We migrated our ANTLR experiment to a very nice [domain specific language in ruby](https://github.com/pannous/english-script/blob/master/lib/english-script/english-parser.rb).
 We are thrilled by the speed of progress, by the cleanness and uniqueness of the syntax.
-Sure we are currently using much black Ruby magic, but our goal is to bootstrap the system so that it can finally compile itself in its own language, similar to https://github.com/rzimmerman/kal
+Sure we are currently using much black Ruby magic, but our goal is to bootstrap the system so that it can finally compile itself in its own language, similar to [kal](https://github.com/rzimmerman/kal)

 ★ History : ANTLR  ★
 --------------------